 As the 5th anniversary of the outbreak of the COVID-19 pandemic approaches, SPRIND, supported by University of Chicago economists, proposes new funding models to stimulate global development of pandemic-preparedness antivirals.

 LEIPZIG: 2pm CEST, Wednesday 21st August 2024.
-New research by Germany’s Federal Agency for Disruptive Innovation SPRIND indicates that the immense financial and social costs of a future Covid-like pandemic could largely be mitigated: the early availability of antiviral therapeutics could prevent $28.2 trillion of global losses in the event of a Covid-like pandemic, including through the millions of lives saved.
+New research by Germany’s Federal Agency for Breakthrough Innovation SPRIND indicates that the immense financial and social costs of a future Covid-like pandemic could largely be mitigated: the early availability of antiviral therapeutics could prevent $28.2 trillion of global losses in the event of a Covid-like pandemic, including through the millions of lives saved.

 The findings are from SPRIND’s latest research into global pandemic preparedness, as part of its work to create solutions for the development of broad-spectrum antivirals that can rapidly be deployed in future pandemic scenarios.
 To this end, SPRIND aims to implement an international advance market commitment (AMC), i.e. a commitment from industrial-scale buyers to purchase these drugs in the future if they can be successfully developed and produced.